IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/CertRenewal.md

     <!--- end-tab-group --->

 2. Click **Yes** to retrieve the certificate details.
-3. Complete the form with the certificate label and type (use the same values as specified in the prerequisite steps) and click **Apply** twice.
+3. Complete the form with the certificate label and type (use the same values as specified in the prerequisite steps) and click **Apply**.

     <!--- begin-tab-group --->
     === "Input values"